szyablitsky/customer_service_ticketing/README.md

 Business logic is encapsulated in operations powered by [Trailblazer](https://github.com/trailblazer/trailblazer) gem.

 API calls are authenticated via JWT.
 It can be consumed by mobile applications with ease.

 Code is tested with RSpec and Lab/Enzyme.

+Site markup is adaptive.
+No CSS framework is used.
+All styles are developed specially for this project.